sogjugz/n8n-nodes-vtiger-crm/README.md

 ## Credentials

 The VTiger API requires authentication.
-You need to provide a username and an access key with sufficient privileges to perform operations on the entities.
+You need to provide your VTiger CRM instance URL, a username and an access key with sufficient privileges to perform operations on the entities.

+### Host

+The host is the URL of your VTiger CRM instance.
+It should be in the format `https://your-vtiger-instance.com`. **Important**: Do not include a trailing slash `/` at the end of the URL and do not include the `/webservice.php` path.

+### Username

+The username is ussualy the email address of the user you want to authenticate as.

+### Access Key

+The access key is the API key of the user you want to authenticate as.
 You can find the access key information under “My Preferences” in the CRM Web UI.

 ## Compatibility